AAA (Authentication, Authorization, and Accounting) is a framework

 configure rules to automatically assign devices to a dynamic group.

-DHCP (Dynamic Host Configuration Protocol) is a protocol for dynamically distributing
+DHCP (Dynamic Host Configuration Protocol) is a protocol for

-network configuration parameters.
+dynamically distributing network configuration parameters.

-DICOM (Digital Imaging and Communications in Medicine) is a standard for storing
+DICOM (Digital Imaging and Communications in Medicine) is a

 The ExtraHop Discover appliance (EDA)